MatiasVara/virtioml/README.md

 - generate documentation, e.g., Latex
 - generate headers for different languages, e.g., c, rust
 - generate source code sketch for drivers and devices in different languages, e.g., c, rust, vhdl, pascal
-- generate monitors that check if a device conforms to the specification
+- generate monitors that check if a device/driver conforms to the specification
 - describe formally the behavior of virtqueues to allow simulation and verification

 In the following, we first present the different metamodels.
 Then, at the end of this document, you can find how to try it and contribute to the project.